PURPOSE OF THE SCHOOL CODE OF CONDUCT

 - Any act considered by the principal to be injurious to the physical or mental well-being of members of the school community;

-A student may be suspended once for an infraction and may be suspended for a minimum of one (1) school day and a maximum of twenty (20) school days.
+A pupil may be suspended only once for an infraction and may be suspended for a minimum of one (1) school day and a maximum of twenty (20) school days.

 Before imposing a suspension, the principal, as required by the Education Act, must consider any mitigating and other factors as set out in the Student Discipline Procedures.
 For the purpose of the Student Discipline Procedures, the Board interprets the provisions of the Education Act and Regulations consistent with the Ontario Human Rights Code.